triggermesh/scoby/docs/registration.md

 ### Example with URL resolving

 A registered object is able to resolve a kubernetes object into a URL and use the result as an environment variable.

-To do so
+// TODO